 Below is a transcription of a presentation given at Wyrd/Patchwork #2, an event which took place at Punctum in Prague on 26 October 2018, and organized by the folks at Diffractions Collective.
 The video is here.

 I want to thank everyone involved for inviting me to be with you today.
-As might become abundantly clear during my presentation, I am quite passionate about this topic, and have been increasingly orienting both my professional and personal life towards thinking through, and designing from, the notion of patchwork.
+As might become abundantly clear during my presentation, I am quite passionate about this topic, and have been increasingly orienting both my professional and personal life towards thinking through, and designing from, the concept of patchwork.

 I will also preface my comments today by stating clearly that I view the recent upsurge in interest in the notion of patchwork as an exciting opportunity to collaborate rather than compete (in any sense) with those who are already well on their way to making important contributions to this conversation.

 I’ll start by very briefly picking up on some of the thoughts I had from the previous workshop: in particular Dustin’s thorough introduction of patchwork, and his survey of some of the inspirations that may have influenced recent trends in thinking about and designing alternative communities.
 As Dustin, and now Alice, have noted, from de Puydt’s panarchism, to Roderick T. Long, all the way to Curtin Yarvin (aka “Moldbug”) there runs a persistent interest in finding ways to organize and govern ourselves differently – ways that potentially resolve some of the long-standing challenges balancing individual needs and integrity with the collective needs and stability, with large and small scale social groupings.